RickSlot/MyPortfolioApp/doc/design doc/design doc.md

 ##Mongo
 I use mongodb because it's a quick way to store and retrieve things because of its document driven structure. an account wil have a username that is unique.
 In this way the projects, cv and biography will be linked by using a foreign "key".

+##Design
+The designs can be found in this folder. they are named design 1, 2 and 3!

 ##java